MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 Here are some pre-requisites and considerations to help you effectively use source control with Azure DevOps.

-- **Git:** To commit and push changes to a remote repository, content creators need to [download](https://git-scm.com/downloads) and install _Git_.
+- **Git**: To commit and push changes to a remote repository, content creators need to [download](https://git-scm.com/downloads) and install _Git_.
 Git is a distributed version control system that tracks changes in your files.
 To learn Git basics, see [What is Git?](/devops/develop/git/what-is-git).
-- **Tools:** To use Git, content creators need to either use a [command line interface (CLI)](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line) or a graphical user interface (GUI) client for SCM, like [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/).
+- **Tools**: To use Git, content creators need to either use a [command line interface (CLI)](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line) or a graphical user interface (GUI) client for SCM, like [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/).
-- **Licenses and permissions:** To create and use an Azure Repos Git repository, content creators must have the following:
+- **Licenses and permissions**: To create and use an Azure Repos Git repository, content creators must have the following:
   - [Access level](/azure/devops/organizations/billing/buy-basic-access-add-users?view=azure-devops&preserve-view=true) set to Basic (as opposed to Stakeholder).
   - Belong to an [organization](/azure/devops/user-guide/manage-organization-collection?view=azure-devops&preserve-view=true#add-users-to-your-organization) and a [project](/azure/devops/organizations/security/add-users-team-project?view=azure-devops&tabs=preview-page&preserve-view=true).
   - Appropriate [repository permissions](/azure/devops/repos/git/set-git-repository-permissions?view=azure-devops&preserve-view=true).
-- **Fabric Git integration:** To sync content in a remote repository with a Microsoft Fabric workspace, content creators use [Fabric Git integration](/fabric/cicd/git-integration/intro-to-git-integration).
+- **Fabric Git integration**: To sync content in a remote repository with a Microsoft Fabric workspace, content creators use [Fabric Git integration](/fabric/cicd/git-integration/intro-to-git-integration).
 This is important to track and manage changes to content that's created in the Fabric portal, like dataflows.

 > [!TIP]
 > To facilitate source control with local development, we recommend using a client application like [Visual Studio Code](https://code.visualstudio.com/).
 You use Power BI Desktop to develop content, then you can use Visual Studio Code to perform source control management of that content, by staging, committing, and pushing changes to your remote repository.